ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 **Classes**: `KnowledgeDyad`, `ResidueFusion`, `DyadFossilizer`
 **Role**: Fossilizes knowledge dyads (paired visual/text concept structures) into the persistent fossil layer.

 Computes cross-modality torsion between image fingerprints and text embeddings using the `ResidueFusion` layer.
-During `fossilize()`, it maps the output to Poincar disk hyperbolic coordinates to avoid NaN collapse, and derives real-time topological invariants from the `seed_state` (including Betti numbers, chirality-driven redistribution centroid shift and parity torsion, spectral pressure, and Chern-Simons gasket diagnostics).
+During `fossilize()`, it maps the output to Poincar disk hyperbolic coordinates to avoid NaN collapse, and derives real-time topological invariants from the `seed_state` (including Betti numbers, chirality-driven redistribution centroid shift and parity torsion, spectral pressure, and Chern-Simons gasket diagnostics like **Surgical Seam Tension**).
 Also exports/injects sovereign `Agent Smith` soliton payloads to decouple inference syntax from local hardware substrate.

 ---

+### pyopencl_sovereignty.py
+**Role**: Manages the OpenCL hardware kernels for computing Surgical Seam tension across the gyroidic boundaries.
+Evaluates Chern-Simons gasket metrics directly on GPU/accelerator using C-level kernel extensions, avoiding PyTorch overhead for non-commutative geometric checks.

+---

+### non_ergodic_entropy.py
+**Class**: `HybridLassoQuantizer`
+**Role**: Implements the Speculative TDA via Sparse Polynomial (LASSO).
+Applies Lattice Adaptive Shrinkage (Lasso) L1 Sparsity to silence weak signals.
+Handles the non-ergodic survival discretization required by the Diegetic Backend.

+---

 ### legibility_audit.py
 **Classes**: `LegibilityTripwire`, `NarrativeCoherenceEstimator`
 **Role**: Detects when the system is being selected for explainability rather than structural merit.
+**Status**: [DISCONNECTED - PENDING REINTEGRATION]

 `NarrativeCoherenceEstimator` measures how closely a configuration embedding matches canonical "explainable" patterns (sparse 1-hot, block-sparse, monotonic gradient) using fixed buffer-registered templates (not trained). `LegibilityTripwire` tracks the *correlation* between selection probability and narrative coherence over a rolling window  if selected configs consistently have higher coherence than rejected ones, it raises a `UserWarning`.
 High coherence is a **danger signal** (Pointer #2 from Sparse Operational Pointers)  not a goal.